automotive-grade-linux/docs-agl/docs/getting-started/machines/intel.md

 This documentation is aiming at people who want to run Automotive Grade Linux (AGL) on Intel Hardware (HW).
 While the reference HW used by AGL project is the Open Source MinnowBoard, this documentation [MinnowBoard wiki](https://minnowboard.org/) can be used to enable most of 64-bit Intel Architecture (IA) platforms using UEFI as boot loader.
-In addition to the MinnowBoard, support for the [Joule Developer Kit](https://software.intel.com/en-us/iot/hardware/joule/dev-kit) has been added.
+In addition to the MinnowBoard, support for the [upCore & UpSquared boards](http://www.up-board.org/upsquared/) has been added.
 You need to run the 64-bit version of the UEFI bootloader.
 MinnowBoard Max and Turbot as well as Joule are both 64-bit capable.